 (D) Each individual supervised modality code may be reported only once for each client encounter.
 See Table 131-0160-1.

-(c) Massage therapy is limited to two (2) units per day of treatment, and will only be authorized in conjunction with another therapeutic procedure or modality;
+(c) Massage therapy is limited to two units per day of treatment and shall only be authorized in conjunction with another therapeutic procedure or modality.

-(8) Supplies and materials for the fabrication of splints must be billed at the acquisition cost, and reimbursement will not exceed the Division’s maximum allowable in accordance with the physician fee schedule.
+(6) Supplies and materials for the fabrication of splints shall be billed at the acquisition cost, and reimbursement may not exceed the Division’s maximum allowable in accordance with the physician fee schedule.
 Acquisition cost is purchase price plus shipping.
-Off-the-shelf splints, even when modified, are not included in this service;
+Off-the-shelf splints, even when modified, are not included in this service.

 (a) Services not medically appropriate;

-(b) Services that are not paired with a funded diagnosis on the Health Services Commission's Prioritized List of Health Services adopted under OAR 410-141-0520;
+(b) Services that are not paired with a funded diagnosis on the Health Evidence Review Commission's (HERC) Prioritized List of Health Services pursuant to OAR 410-141-0520;

 (c) Work hardening;